rohanrao619/Twitter_Sentiment_Analysis/README.md

  You can also use [Google Colab](https://colab.research.google.com/) in a Web Browser without needing to install the mentioned packages.

 ### Usage
 This project is implemented as an interactive Jupyter Notebook.
-You just need to open the notebook on your local system or on [Google Colab](https://colab.research.google.com/) and execute the code cells in sequencial order.
+You just need to open the notebook on your local system or on [Google Colab](https://colab.research.google.com/) and execute the code cells in sequential order.
 The function of each code cell is properly explained with the help of comments.</br>
 </br> Before starting you need to make sure that the path to the Sentiment140.csv and glove.6B.100d.txt files are updated according to your working environment.
 If you are using [Google Colab](https://colab.research.google.com/), then :
 1. Mount Google Drive using :